buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcSurfaceTexture.md

 The following definitions from ISO/IEC 19775-1 X3D Architecture and base components ([X3D Specification](http://www.web3d.org/x3d/specifications/)) on texture coordinates apply:

-* <span style="font-size:smaller;color:blue">Texture maps are defined in a 2D coordinate system (s,&nbsp;t) that ranges from [0.0, 1.0] in both directions.
+* <span style="font-size:smaller;color:blue">Texture maps are defined in a 2D coordinate system (s, t) that ranges from [0.0, 1.0] in both directions.
 The bottom edge of the image corresponds to the S-axis of the texture map, and left edge of the image corresponds to the T-axis of the texture map.
 The lower-left pixel of the image corresponds to s=0, t=0, and the top-right pixel of the image corresponds to s=1, t=1.
-Texture maps may be viewed as two dimensional colour functions that, given an <em>(s,&nbsp;t)</em> coordinate, return a colour value <em>colour(s,&nbsp;t)</em>.</span>
+Texture maps may be viewed as two dimensional colour functions that, given an <em>(s, t)</em> coordinate, return a colour value <em>colour(s, t)</em>.</span>

 If multiple surface textures are included in the _IfcSurfaceStyleWithTextures_ applying them to a geometric item, a mode and optional parameters can be included that blending operations.